 According to the Cleveland Clinic, the risks associated with bioidentical hormones are believed to be similar to those of traditional HRT.
 The most critical factors for safety are the specific hormone being used, the dosage, and the delivery method.
 This is why working with an expert is non-negotiable.
 A specialist can help you understand your individual risk factors and create a plan that is both safe and effective for managing your symptoms.

-Common Myths About Bioidentical Hormones
+Debunking Common Myths About Bioidenticals

 One of the most common myths is that because they come from plants, bioidentical hormones are completely safe and have no side effects.
 In reality, any effective hormone therapy will have potential risks, including those related to cancer, that need to be weighed against the benefits.
 The goal is always to use the lowest effective dose for the shortest time necessary to achieve your health goals.